bcaffo/LittleInferenceBook/manuscript/07_asymptotics.md

 We could very easily do the full Wald interval, which is less conservative (may provide a narrower interval).
-Remember the Wald interval for a binomial proportion is
+Remember the Wald interval for a binomial proportion is:

 {$$}
 \hat p \pm Z_{1-\alpha/2} \sqrt{\frac{\hat p (1 - \hat p)}{n}}.
 {/$$}

-Here's the R code for our election setting, both coding d
+Here's the R code for our election setting, both coding it directly and using `binom.test`.

 {line-numbers=off,lang=r}
 ~~~